 The Company continues to pursue a proactive policy of promoting investor relations and communications by conducting analysts' briefings, road shows, participating in investors' conferences and making corporate presentations during the conferences, arranging company visits to the Company and maintaining regular meetings with institutional shareholders and analysts.
 The Company's annual general meeting provides a good opportunity for communications between the Board and its shareholders.
 Shareholders are encouraged to attend the annual general meeting.
 Notice of the annual general meeting and related papers are sent to shareholders at least 20 business days before the meeting and will also be made available on the Stock Exchange's website.
 The Directors will answer questions on the Company's business at the meeting.
 External auditors will also attend the annual general meeting.
 All votings at the annual general meeting will be conducted by poll and poll results will be posted on the website of the Stock Exchange on the business day following the annual general meeting.
 As a channel to further promote effective communication, the Company maintains a website (www.haitianinter.com) to disseminate the Company's announcements and other relevant financial and non-financial information electronically on a timely basis.

-The annual general meeting for the year 2021 was held on 18 May 2021 and two extraordinary general meetings were held on 6 January 2021 and 29 October 2021 approving the renewal of continuing connected transactions and revision of annual caps for continuing connected transactions respectively and the attendance record of the Directors at the meetings is set out below:
+The annual general meeting for the year ended 31 December 2022 was held on 18 May 2022 and the attendance record of the Directors at the meetings is set out below: